 As if that weren’t enough, you also have a wardrobe stylist at your disposal.
 You don’t know how much life is simplified when someone lays out a coordinated, weather-appropriate outfit for you every day, and all you have to do is put it on.
 You don’t have to lift a finger to look your best, and that’s something to appreciate – not complain about.
 And on that note …

 5. Transportation is a no-brainer.
 When’s the last time you wrangled your way through rush-hour traffic, irritation deepening with every red light, calculating shorter routes and hoping you make it to your destination on time?
 Or searched desperately for a parking space?
 Oh that’s right … never.
 Because you don’t have to drive.
 Instead, you can chill in the back seat with your headphones or your tablet or your book.
 Or take a nap.
 Or gaze out the window, deep in thought.
 You couldn’t care less about the guy who just cut us off or the jerk blocking the drop-off lane – your chauffeur is there to handle that mess, right?
 And when you arrive safely at the birthday party or soccer practice or Billy’s house or wherever you’re going, you don’t even have to tip.
 And you know that when the event is over, your ride home will be waiting without you even scheduling it.
 Why?
 Because you’re lucky.
 That’s why.
-At this point in your life, you never have to drive anybody anywhere (except for crazy).
+At this point in your life, you never have to drive anybody anywhere (except for up the wall, which you do regularly).

 I’m writing you this letter in the hopes that you’ll realize you’re supposed to appreciate these things.
 Kids, you’re being handed amenities left and right that most people would give a few teeth for.
 All you’re lacking is someone to stand around and feed you grapes … oh wait, no you’re not, because I do that too (and cut them up first so you won’t choke).
 At your disposal, you’ve got a laundry service, a maid, a driver, a chef, a nurse, a therapist, a stylist, and someone who encourages you to nap.